-Guru Edwardo St Panduko Guci was born in Bukittinggi, West Sumatra in June 1973.
-He began his martial arts journey at the local Kung-Fu school after Bruce Lee mania swept into Indonesia.
-It wasn’t until his father sent him to his home village on the shores of Lake Maninjau to receive some injury treatment from his uncle who also happened to be a Shaman, that Ed discovered his native Silek.
-This was in 1989.
-His uncle asked Ed about what he had learned from his Kung-Fu and Ed feeling confident decided to demonstrate on his elder relative.
-Suffice to say each time he tried to apply a technique his uncle would counter softly and put Ed to the floor.
-Being somewhat shocked and a little embarrassed the young Edwardo gave up the Kung-Fu altogether and began his quest to discover all he could about his native Minangkabau Martial Arts, beginning with learning his uncle’s Style of Silek Balam.
+Guru Edwardo St Panduko Guci, born in Bukittinggi, West Sumatra in June 1973, embarked on his martial arts journey at the local Kung-Fu school after Bruce Lee mania swept into Indonesia.
+However, it wasn’t until his father sent him to his home village on the shores of Lake Maninjau to receive injury treatment from his uncle, who also happened to be a Shaman, that Ed discovered his native Silek in 1989.
+Eager to showcase what he had learned from Kung-Fu, Ed confidently demonstrated his skills to his elder relative, only to be consistently countered and put to the floor by his uncle.
+This shocking and embarrassing experience prompted the young Edwardo to give up Kung-Fu and pursue a deeper understanding of his native Minangkabau Martial Arts, starting with learning his uncle’s Style of Silek Balam.

-This journey led Ed to travel all over the region of West Sumatra to research, discover and train with many masters of Minangkabau Silek.
-In order to fund his sojourns, he would take a guitar and play and sing on buses.
-Little money was made this way but it was enough for him to survive during this period of deep investigation.
-He discovered a very definite line of similarity within all of the styles he encountered, often with only minor differences in movement or training methodology.
+This transformative journey led Ed to extensively travel across the region of West Sumatra, engaging in research, discovery, and training with numerous masters of Minangkabau Silek.
+To support his exploration, he would take a guitar and perform music on buses, earning meager funds for survival during this period of profound investigation.
+Throughout his encounters, Ed noticed a distinct line of similarity among the various styles he encountered, with minor variations in movement and training methods.